FontoXML/fontoxml-cms-browser/README.md

 }
 ```

-The only properties to set for this browser are the `modalTitle` and `modalPrimaryButtonLabel`.
+The only properties to set for this browser are the `modalIcon`, `modalTitle` and `modalPrimaryButtonLabel`.

 For more information, see the {@link operation/open-document-template-browser-modal} operation.